Replacing or Restoring a Piano’s Pinblock

-Replacing or Restoring a Piano’s PinblockThe pinblock (sometimes also called a wrestplank) inside of a ‘standard’ grand piano must withstand approximately 40,000 pounds of tension from the numerous strings.
+The pinblock, sometimes also called a wrestplank inside of a standard grand piano must withstand approximately 40,000 pounds of tension placed upon it by the strings.
 As a pinblock ages under this consistent tension, the holes in which the tuning pins are driven become worn and enlarged.
 This causes the pins to become loose and compromises the stability of the tuning.
-The sheets of laminated wood can separate and the glue joints loosen.
+Constructed out of sheets of laminated wood, the pinblock’s glue joints can loosen and the laminations separate.

 Removing the Original Pinblock

 Before the piano is dissembled for restoration, the bearing is measured to check if the cast iron plate is at the correct height.
 (The pinblock plays a large role in the height of the plate and the amount of down bearing the strings place upon the soundboard.)
 Once the bearing is checked, the strings and plate are removed and a large number of precise measurements of the original pinblock’s position are taken.
 These measurements are very important as they are used to properly position the new pinblock upon installation.